 We do get lots of calls from customers trying to decide which digital track set to buy.
 Here are the questions we ask you and info we always cover:

 Most important... do you have lots of space?
 Do you have a basement room or a ping pong table area?
 If you say...
 "I have lots of space"... then great!
 So far you are still good for any of the digital track sets.
-If however, you are more of the table size variety, then honestly, you need to eliminate Carrera.
-This is a great system; but it is like putting a St. Bernard in an apartment.
-Yikes!
+If however, you are more of the table size variety, then honestly, you need to know there are very few options for a Carrera layout that will fit into this space.
+(This is a great system; but it is like putting a St. Bernard in an apartment.
+Yikes!)
 All of our track sets give you space required, so, before you get too carried away with our custom designed layouts, figure out how much room you have and make sure you have allocated walk space!

-Let's rule out the space issue and see what the other big differences are between these 4 brands.
-(If you need to eliminate Carrera, then just focus on the other three.)
+Let's rule out the space issue and see what the other big differences are between Carrera and Scalextric (If you need to eliminate Carrera, then just learn more about Scalextric digital.)
 The big differences right now are:

 Scalextric Analog car line

-How to put a Scalextric Digital Chip in another brand of analog car to see how to solder a chip into cars that require C7005 or C7006 chips.
+How to put a Scalextric Digital Chip in another brand of analog car to see how to solder a chip into cars that require C7005 chips.
+(Scalextric used to make a larger C7006, but they decided that the smaller chip would fit every size car; so might as well just make the one.)

 Scalextric Digital offers a pit lane, but it doesn't have the fuel function.
 It does offer a